pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 curl https://api.mercadolibre.com/sites/MLA/search?q=ipod nano
 </pre>

-By taking the paging section from JSON response, users could see the total amount of items that matched in the search and the offset with the default limit applied.
+In the paging section of the JSON response you can see the total amount of items that matched in the search and the offset with the default limit applied.

 {% highlight javascript %}
   .....